Fenton Art Glass Company: Closure

 On August 9, 2007, Fenton Art Glass sent out a press release stating they would "cease... operations over the next few months."

 Their plans involved laying off 25 employees immediately, and in the following weeks, the rest of their workers would be laid off.
 However, on December 4, 2007, Fenton Art Glass released a press statement, saying that due to an unexpected buying frenzy and internal restructuring, the company would stay open until at least the spring of 2008.
-In an open letter in August 2008, company president George Fenton said that thanks to the buying frenzy, the company had been able to institute some reforms, and wouldn't be closing in the foreseeable future.
+In an open letter in August 2008, company president George Fenton said that thanks to the buying frenzy, the company had been able to institute some reforms, and would not be closing in the foreseeable future.

 On July 6, 2011, Fenton Art Glass sent out a press release stating they would "wind down production of its collectible and giftware glass products."

 According to WTAP TV, "The company cites financial challenges since its restructuring in 2007 and recent developments as factors in its decision to shut down its traditional glassmaking business.
 Fenton Art Glass says it's exploring the sales of one or more of its product lines."

-Fenton ceased "traditional" glassmaking at the Williamstown, WV factory in July 2011.
+Fenton ceased "traditional" glassmaking at the Williamstown, West Virginia, factory in July 2011.
 However, the factory remained open as a jewelry making operation, producing handcrafted glass beads and Teardrop earrings.
 The Fenton Gift Shop, located in the same building, also had a large quantity of glass remaining in their inventory.
 Visitors to the factory were still able to watch the beadmaking demonstrations and purchase Fenton Art Glass.